-With so much information at our fingertips, you might be suffering from information overload when it comes to choosing a hospital.
+With so much information at our fingertips, you might be experiencing information overload when it comes to choosing a hospital.
 Here’s how to sort through it all.

 The internet can be a wonderful thing when it comes to research, but it can also leave you feeling overwhelmed.
 Choosing a hospital is one of the most important decisions you can make, so how can you be sure you’re properly using all the rating systems out there?

 First, be proactive.
 Look into a hospital’s ratings when you’re healthy because if you’re suddenly diagnosed with an illness, you may be too stressed out and pressed for time.
 You’ll want to look at several well-recognized ratings systems to see where your hospital fits in and if there are any other facilities in your area that might be a better fit.